What Is an Engineer? (Types, Salaries and Responsibilities)

 1. Get a bachelor's degree

-Engineers must have a minimum of a bachelor's degree, preferably in engineering or engineering technology.
-Most programs allow for specialization, which will help you gain detailed knowledge in a particular area of engineering.
-Look for an educational program that's accredited by the Accreditation Board for Engineering and Technology.
+Engineers need a minimum of a bachelor's degree, preferably in engineering or engineering technology.
+Most programs allow for specialization, which helps you gain detailed knowledge in a particular area of engineering.
+Search for an educational program that's accredited by the Accreditation Board for Engineering and Technology.

 The FE exam is the first of two tests required to gain licensure as a professional engineer.
 In most states, you can take this test upon graduation.
 After passing the test, you become known as an engineer in training or an engineer intern.